 I am a Lecturer in Media and Cultural Studies at Brunel University, London.

-My research focuses on the representational and social dynamics of construction of identity.
+My main interest is in the representational and social dynamics of identity construction.

 My main interests are nationality and ethnicity, regionalism and nationalism, globalisation and identities, postcolonial approaches to history and the politics of representation.